Frequently Asked Questions

 Q. Are there any ways to find a topic other than looking in the Table of Contents?

-A. There are three ways to search for a topic.
-First, the Home Page has search boxes at the top and bottom that you can use to search all pages on the website.
-The search box at the bottom of the page has the Google “cache” function.
-Second, once you are at a specific chapter, you can use the search feature of your browser.
-For Internet Explorer or Firefox, click Ctrl + F (hold down the control button then press F), and type in the topic to search on that page.
-Third, you can use the Table of Contents at the top of the page.
+A. There are 4 ways to search for a topic.
+First, the Home Page has a search box at the top that you can use to search all pages on the website for specific text.
+Second, once you are at a specific chapter / topic, you can use the search feature of your browser.
+For Internet Explorer or Firefox, click Ctrl + F (hold down the control button and then press F), then type in the text to search on that page.
+Third, you can use the Table of Contents at the top of any chapter.
+Fourth, you can use your favorite search engine, then type the topic and PathologyOutlines.com.

 Q. How do I use the virtual slides?

-A. To use the virtual slides, click on the part of the big image you want to see at higher power.
-Then use the pull down menu for the smaller image in the upper right corner to choose the "objective".
+A. Some textbook pages have virtual slides.
+To use the virtual slides, click on the part of the big image you want to see at higher power.
+Then, use the pull down menu for the smaller image in the upper right corner to choose the "objective".
 You can move around on the virtual slide by clicking different parts of the image.
 Some computer systems have firewalls that prevent the virtual slides from working.

 Q. How do you guard against computer viruses?

-A. We use antivirus software on all of our computers, but any computer can get infected.
-If you find a possible problem with our website, please contact us immediately at NatPernick@hotmail.com.
-We almost never send attachments, and if we do, there will be a detailed message about it.
-However, today's virus makers are very clever, and can make an email message appear to come from anyone.
+A. We use antivirus software on all of our computers but any computer can get infected.
+If you find a possible problem with our website, please contact us immediately at Comments@PathologyOutlines.com.
+We almost never send attachments; if we do, there will be a detailed message about it.
+However, today's virus makers are very clever and can make an email message appear to come from anyone.
 If you are uncertain about an email attachment from us or anyone else, we suggest you contact the purported sender by telephone or separate email to verify that it is not malicious.
-We recommend that you use TrendMicro’s free HouseCall program to scan your computers once a week for viruses, malware, spyware, etc.
+We recommend that you use antivirus software and antimalware software to check your computers daily and to stop any infections.